Pylons/pyramid/docs/narr/handlers.rst

 configuration.

-All keyword arguments are recorded, and passed to :meth:`!pyramid.configuration.Configurator.add_view`.
-Any valid keyword arguments for :meth:`!pyramid.configuration.Configurator.add_view` can thus be used with the :class:`~pyramid.view.action` decorator to further restrict when the view will be called.
+All keyword arguments are recorded, and passed to :meth:`~pyramid.configuration.Configurator.add_view`.
+Any valid keyword arguments for :meth:`~pyramid.configuration.Configurator.add_view` can thus be used with the :class:`~pyramid.view.action` decorator to further restrict when the view will be called.